tiramisulabs/seyfert-docs/src/content/docs/misc/sending-messages.md

 ## EditOrReply

-But, what about responding to the command or editing it's reply instead of of sending only messages where the command was triggered?
+But, what about responding to the command or editing it's reply instead of replying to the command where it was triggered?

 We can use `CommandContext.editOrReply()` function.
 This function is used to reply the command or, if the response has been sent, edit it.